Mahmoud Reza Banki: Aftermath

-Since his release, Banki has completed a Masters' in Business Administration from UCLA Anderson School of Management.
+Since his release, Banki has completed a master's in business administration from UCLA Anderson School of Management.
 Banki spoke about his case for the first time publicly at a TED Conference at UCLA in 2014 in an effort to raise awareness about the justice system.
 He also spoke about the uncertain life path he now faces in the US and the difficulty he faces in finding employment due to his continued status as a felon despite his appellate win.
 There are plans for a documentary of his story.

-Banki's case raises questions not just about the ambiguity and impracticality of the sanctions laws for Iranian-Americans but speaks to the broader impact that the current criminal justice system can have on the path of a "success story".

 With support from 13 Congressmen and a Senator, Banki filed for a Presidential Pardon.
 As of 2022, Banki was Chief Financial Officer and Chief Strategy Officer at leading streaming company Tubi.
 Banki was granted a full pardon on January 20, 2021.